bondagit/aes67-linux-daemon/DEVICES.md

 ## Audinate Dante Controller and Dante transmitter ##
 <a name="dante_avio_transmitter"></a>
 To run interoperability tests using the [Dante Controller](https://www.audinate.com/products/software/dante-controller) and a Dante transmitter use the followings steps.
-These were tested using a Dante AVIOUBS and AVIOAI2 devices.
+These were tested using Dante AVIOUBS and AVIOAI2 devices.

 * make sure [AES67 daemon basic setup](#daemon_setup) is done
 * download and install the Dante controller